seraphicfae/cobbleverse-server/README.md

 ### Docker
 Docker is a way of containerizing applications and their dependencies, and does so in a way very akin to virtual machines

-### This Particular Solution
-This solution will help you set up your own Cobblemon server

 ## Instructions
 ### First Run
 1) Ensure that you already have Docker/Docker Compose installed
 2) Clone the repository
 3) Navigate to the folder you cloned this repo to
+4) Edit the .env file to your liking.
+You may edit the docker-compose.yml directly if you wish for a fine tuned config
-4) Run the command: `docker-compose up -d` This will instantiate your server (will probably take a minute or two)
+5) Run the command: `docker-compose up -d` This will instantiate your server (will take a minute or two)

 #### What will happen when I do this?
 1) The system will check to see if the worldname you specified has already been used